triton-inference-server/server/docs/architecture.rst

 The following figure shows the TensorRT Inference Server high-level architecture.
 The :ref:`model repository <section-model-repository>` is a file-system based repository of the models that the inference server will make available for inferencing.
-Inference requests arrive at the server via either :ref:`HTTP or GRPC <section-inference-server-api>` and are then routed to the appropriate per-model scheduler.
+Inference requests arrive at the server via either :ref:`HTTP or GRPC
+<section-http-and-grpc-api>` or by :ref:`C API <section-library-api>`
+and are then routed to the appropriate per-model scheduler.
 The inference server implements multiple scheduling and batching algorithms that can be configured on a model-by-model basis.
 Each